 And let me know how you get on.

 What have you learnt?
 What actions are you going to take?
 Share your thoughts in the comments below.

 Ready to get unstuck and into action?
-Get help with your career change directly from Richard and/or his fellow coach Angie on our 'How to find the work you love' online workshop.
+Get help with your career change directly by taking part in our 'How to find the work you love' online workshop.
 Click here to find out more.